kaveena/caffe-pruning/README.md

 ### Second Order Derivatives Computation

 Some pointwise saliency methods (`HESSIAN_DIAG_APPROX1` and `TAYLOR_2ND_APPROX1`) require the computation of second order derivations in similar way to backpropagation.
-To enable the computation of the second order derivatives, the Net Parameter `2nd_order_derivative` needs to be set to true.
-This enables the memory allocation and computation of the higher order derivatives.
+To enable the computation of the second order derivatives, the Solver Parameter `allocate_2nd_derivative_memory` and the Net Parameter `2nd_order_derivative` need to be set to true.

+When `allocate_2nd_derivative_memory` is set to true, each blob have additional memory allocate for its `ddiff` attribute.
+This is global a Caffe setting!
-This is global Caffe setting!
-Hence, if pycaffe is used all the networks need to either have `2nd_order_derivative` set to true or false.
-The default behaviour is `2nd_order_derivative` set to false.
+Hence, if pycaffe is used all the networks need to either have `allocate_2nd_derivative_memory` set to true or false.
+The default behaviour is `allocate_2nd_derivative_memory` set to false.
+The PyCaffe functions `caffe._caffe.set_allocate_2nd_derivative_memory` can also be used to toggle this setting.

 ## License and Citation